rudydesplan/Studi_devops/Activity1/1/readme.md

 The command attribute specifies the actual command to be executed.

+#### Linux version

-Here, we're running minikube start --vm-driver=none, which starts a Minikube cluster with the none VM driver.
+Here, we're running minikube start --vm-driver=none.

+This will starts a Minikube cluster with the none VM driver.

-The none driver runs the Kubernetes components on the host and not in a VM, so it requires a Linux host and cannot be used on a Windows or a Mac host.
+The none driver runs the Kubernetes components on the host and not in a VM, so it requires a Linux host machine.

 ### Characteristics of the Cluster and Node